Legality of Israeli settlements: Israel

 Some argue that according to international law Israel is the custodian of absentee property in the West Bank and may not give it to settlers.
 In 1997 the Civil Administration's legal adviser gave his opinion:

 The Custodian of Absentee Property in the West Bank is nothing but a trustee looking after the property so it is not harmed while the owners are absent from the area ... the custodian may not make any transaction regarding the asset that conflicts with the obligation to safeguard the asset as stated, especially his obligation to return the asset to the owner upon his return to the region.

-Israel contends that the Geneva Convention only applies in the absence of an operative peace agreement and between two powers accepting the Convention.
+Israel contends that the Geneva Convention only applies in the absence of an operative peace agreement and between two powers accepting the convention.
 Since the Oslo Accords leave the issue of settlements to be negotiated later, proponents of this view argue that the Palestinians accepted the temporary presence of Israeli settlements pending further negotiation, and that there is no basis for declaring them illegal.

-Israel has justified its civilian settlements by stating that a temporary use of land and buildings for various purposes appears permissible under a plea of military necessity and that the settlements fulfilled security needs.
+Israel has justified its civilian settlements by claiming that a temporary use of land and buildings for various purposes appears permissible under a plea of military necessity and that the settlements fulfilled security needs.
 Yehuda Blum further argued in 1971 that United Nations Security Council Resolution 242 calls for "secure and recognized boundaries", and that neither the 1949 armistice demarcation lines, nor the 1967 cease-fire lines have proved themselves secure.

 In 2002, the Israeli Ministry of Foreign Affairs reiterated that the settlements were being developed consistently with international law and that they did not violate any agreements with either the Palestinians or Jordan.
 They added that the settlements in the West Bank and Gaza Strip were recognised as legitimate by the Mandate for Palestine adopted by the League of Nations, and that the only administration that completely prohibited Jewish settlement was that of Jordan from 1948 to 1967.
 Regarding the Geneva Convention, they maintained that the Israeli government was not forcibly transferring its population into the territories.
 Neither had the land that was being settled been under the legitimate sovereignty of any state beforehand.
-It further highlighted that no clauses in the Convention could be used to prohibit the voluntary return of individuals to towns and villages from which they or their ancestors had been previously ejected by forcible means.
+It further highlighted that no clauses in the convention could be used to prohibit the voluntary return of individuals to towns and villages from which they or their ancestors had been previously ejected by forcible means.
 It claimed the settlements had only been established after exhaustive investigations making sure none were built on private land.